Miimansa/RAG_Benchmarking/README.md

 5. Evaluate if the retrieval pipeline performs better when both the direct hit and ColBERT models are used together.
 6. Determine the ideal k value that gives the best performance in retrieval using the ColBERT model.

+## Direct Hit Model Testing and Fine-Tuning

+1. **Initial Recall Rate**: Achieved a recall rate of 77% without thresholds, with the correct match missing from the top 10 results for 23% of documents.
+2. **Model Used**: "mixedbread-ai/mxbai-embed-large-v1."
+3. **Fine-Tuning**: Improved model performance using CosineSimilarityLoss with two training datasets:
+   - Random sentences from the Claude QAC database, rephrased to create positive examples, and other sentences from the same or different contexts as negatives.
+   - Questions from the Claude QAC database, with one rephrase as a positive example and another question as a negative example.

+### Results After Fine-Tuning

+Fine-tuning slightly decreased recall to 76% but enhanced sensitivity to high thresholds.
+The fine-tuned model showed improved accuracy under stricter conditions, although it still missed the correct match in 24% of cases.
+Detailed results are documented in `Output/FineTuneSentenceTransformer/direct_hit_rephrased_results_finetuned_test_question.json`.

+## Creating Equivalence Classes

+1. **Generating Rephrases**: For each question, four rephrases were generated, varying in syntactical similarity but maintaining the same meaning.
+2. **Utilizing Classes**: These equivalence classes help:
+   - **Check Recall Values**: Evaluate recall for questions with different syntactical similarities.
+   - **Entity-Based Matching**: Consider questions within the same class as a single entity for improved match detection.

+**Equivalence Classes**: The equivalence classes generated for questions in the Claude QAC database can be found [here](https://drive.google.com/file/d/1O0ah18DrAt4mOOfgTihQ0QQa2O9MvLyB/view?usp=sharing).

 ## Files

 - **Rag_Benchmarking_ClaudeContext.ipynb**: Python notebook to generate QAC triples using Llama and Claude Context.